Remove Duplicate Rows component

 For example, you might know that many patients have the same name.
 You wouldn't eliminate duplicates using any name columns, only the ID column.
 That way, only the rows with duplicate ID values are filtered out, regardless of whether the patients have the same name or not.

-Alternatively, you might decide to allow duplicates in the ID field, and use some other combination of fileds to find unique records, such as first name, last name, age, and gender.
+Alternatively, you might decide to allow duplicates in the ID field, and use some other combination of files to find unique records, such as first name, last name, age, and gender.

-When you run the module, it creates a candidate dataset, and returns a set of rows that have no duplicates across the set of columns you specified.
+When you run the component, it creates a candidate dataset, and returns a set of rows that have no duplicates across the set of columns you specified.

-The source dataset is not altered; this module creates a new dataset that is filtered to exclude duplicates, based on the criteria you specify.
+The source dataset is not altered; this component creates a new dataset that is filtered to exclude duplicates, based on the criteria you specify.

 How to use Remove Duplicate Rows

-Add the module to your experiment.
-You can find the Remove Duplicate Rows module under Data Transformation, Manipulation.
+Add the component to your pipeline.
+You can find the Remove Duplicate Rows component under Data Transformation, Manipulation.

 Connect the dataset that you want to check for duplicate rows.